 - At least 5 GCSE’s at Grade 4, including GCSE English and GCSE Maths.

-- Grade 4 in GCSE Business, or equivalent, if taken.
+- Grade 4 in GCSE Business, or Merit in Level 2 Applied Business, if taken.

 Please note; you may be required to pay course costs towards your study on this course.
 Please click here for a full list of 2021/2022 course costs.

 After Long Road

 Students who recently completed the course are studying Business and Globalisation at DeMontfort, International Business at Nottingham Trent, Marketing at Anglia Ruskin and Global Business Management at Coventry University.

 Students also look to employment when leaving the college and we have had students who have gained apprenticeships and or employment within the area at ARM, Price Bailey and Cambridge University Press.